rodrigograc4/ApexHub/README.md

 ## Author:

-This project was done by me, Rodrigo Graça.
+This is a project from a Fan to Fans, done by me, Rodrigo Graça.
 I am a computer science student and this was strictly for my educational progress.